FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: Introduction

 Early fabric manipulation research aims to develop heuristic methods for quasi-static manipulations with a single robotic arm to accomplish tasks such as fabric unfolding \cite{triantafyllou2016geometric}, smoothing \cite{sun2014heuristic}, and folding \cite{doumanoglou2016folding}.
 However, these methods have some inherent limitations, including strong assumptions about the initial state and fabric type.
 Recently, there has been a surge in the development of deep learning techniques for fabric manipulation, where researchers introduce self-supervised learning to replace the need for expert demonstrations \cite{wu2020learning}.
 By learning goal-conditioned \cite{lee2021learning} strategies, it is now possible to effectively fold a single square fabric.
 However, this quasi-static method requires numerous iterations to obtain relatively smooth fabric.
 Ha \emph{et al.} \cite{ha2022flingbot} propose a dynamic fling method to achieve fabric unfolding, but it cannot be generalized to other tasks.
 Some researchers have attempted to combine supervised learning from expert demonstrations to realize fabric folding and unfolding \cite{speedfolding}, but these methods require extensive human annotations, which are time-consuming and error-prone.
+Canberk \emph{et al.} \cite{clothfunnels} proposed a method that utilizes canonicalized-alignment to unfold fabric, complemented by heuristic keypoint detection for folding the unfolded fabric.
+This approach solely relies on pick \& place and fling actions for unfolding the fabric.
+However, the proposed method encounters challenges in achieving effective unfolding when dealing with complex fabrics like long-sleeved T-shirts, particularly when certain sections of the sleeves are concealed or tucked beneath other fabric layers.
+Consequently, this limitation adversely impacts the fabric folding task.
+Moreover, due to the absence of publicly available keypoint datasets specifically designed for fabric folding, Canberk \emph{et al.} only collected 200 simulated cloth data samples for each fabric type to train the keypoint model.
+However, given the sim2real gap, employing simulation data for training purposes can result in inadequate detection accuracy and a lack of robustness in the detection model when applied to real-world scenarios.
+This limitation can significantly impact the effectiveness of subsequent cloth folding processes.